| [1 ]Q. How big is Jinghong?

 A. Charge as much as you can before you leave because most villages' electric supply is unsuitable for this type of appliance.

-Q. Can I smoke
+[15]Q. Can I smoke pot on the trek?

-Sorry, not on our trekking tours!
+A. Sorry, not on our trekking tours!
 We operate in compliance with the law and we don't encourage these types of activity.

 Q. How do you price your treks?

-Our trip rates are worked out according to the types of adventure in the itinerary.
+A. Our trip rates are worked out according to the types of adventure in the itinerary.
 The minority tribes derive direct income from our trekking that helps to sustain their communities.
 Whilst we are certainly not the cheapest tour operator, our rates emphasize value and quality.
-With treks ranging between RMB 200 to 250 (about US$25 to US$32 at this time, but subject to change), they always including public transportation, accommodation, food and an English speaking trekking guide.
+We charge about 550 yuan RMB perday per person .Our prices including meals during the trek, public transportation and an English speaking guide.
+Please be aware that clients have to pay extra for non-vegetarian dishes in case we eat meals in restaraunts.
+Also not included in our peices are drinking water and personal snacks.
+Family groups should bring the preferable snacks for their children because those won't be obtainable in the countryside.
 We hope you will agree that this is a very cost effective way to enjoy your trekking.

 Q. Is there malaria in xishuangbanna ?

-This is the most popular question from travelers.
+A. This is the most popular question from travelers.
 I think it is necessary to have an effective mosquito repellent.
 In fact, most of the traditional wooden houses we stay in do not have much of a mosquito problem because the houses tend to be cool and somewhat smoky, but again a latent risk remains.
 Sarah has been a trekking guide since 1998 and she has never been taken any malaria tablet so far and only use mosquito repellents if traveling with a small group and everyone using them.

 If you have any further question, please contact us.